The Harmful Effects of Second-hand Smoke

 - Office of Housing and Construction Standards - Smoking in strata housing: www2.gov.bc.ca/gov/content/housing-tenancy/strata-housing/operating-a-strata/bylaws-and-rules/non-smoking-bylaws

 - Smoke Free Housing B.C. www.smokefreehousingbc.ca

-- Covers 100% of the cost of nicotine replacement therapy (NRT) products (specific nicotine gum, lozenges, patches, inhaler), or
+- Covers 100% of the cost of nicotine replacement therapy (NRT) products (for example, patches to help manage cravings

-- Contributes to the cost of specific smoking cessation prescription drugs
+- Contributes to the cost of smoking cessation prescription medications

-- Eligible BC residents can get NRT directly from a pharmacist.
+- Eligible BC residents can get NRT from a local pharmacy.
 Speak to a doctor about prescriptions for quit smoking medications

 - First Nations Health Authority – Respecting Tobacco www.fnha.ca/wellness/wellness-for-first-nations/wellness-streams/respecting-tobacco